Korean Jujube Tea with Ginger (Daechu Cha)

 • Adjust sweetness to your liking.
 If you’d like a sweeter drink, add more Jujube paste.
 Or, drizzle a little honey in addition to the paste.

 • Use a strainer, if you like.
-Korean Jujube Tea is a cloudy tea with bits of ground-up jujubes and ginger floating in the hot water.
+Korean Jujube Tea is a cloudy tea with bits of ground-up jujubes and ginger floating in hot water.
 That’s the way many people drink it.
 If you don’t like the idea of floating bits, use a tea strainer.

 hands holding a cup filled with Korean Jujube Tea

-Korean Jujube Tea with Ginger (Daechu Cha)
+Korean Jujube Tea (Daechu Cha)

 The Subversive Table | Lis Lam